Serpentine Squiggles

 —I’m glad, too.
 Otherwise I would have saved the vessels the trouble and killed you myself.

-Between Contempt and Hysteria (2026-03-04)
+Between Contempt and Hysteria2026-03-042063 words

 —O Sister Contempt, fifth hunter!
 Where are you? (came a pulsed message, proxied by an operator, originally sent by Hysteria, first architect.)

 Unsurprising the hive hadn’t cached her whereabouts — not least for the fact she had picked this nook because it was one that few bugs frequented.
-Hunter fifth in caste might be distinguished in an elder hive — but fifth of six hunters meant only her kindred (asleep in the warren, she missed them) ever really spun her any mind.
+“Hunter, fifth in caste” might be distinguished in an elder hive — but fifth of six hunters meant only her kindred (asleep in the warren — she missed them) ever really spun her any mind.

 Particularly when first hunter Despair still boasted of the compleat knight zhe had made parascixe.

 By contrast, Contempt’s recent hunt was a courier (lean, but such sweet blood) — and she’d lost a raptorial forelimb for her trouble.
 A hunter missing a raptorial?
-No one wonder no bug spun her any mind.
+No wonder no bug spun her any mind.

 —Line? (sent Hysteria, not proxied this time, but no more scrutable; she had that characteristic opacity of the royal castes.)